Intrinsic Riemannian Functional Data Analysis for Sparse Longitudinal Observations: Estimation

-Given the parallel transport introduced in Section \ref{subsec:bundle}, we are allowed to move raw observations $\hat\covarop_{i,jk}$ from different fibers into the same fiber and employ the classic local linear smoothing on the transported observations.
-Recall that the raw covariance is defined by

-For the above to be well defined, similar to Assumption \ref{ass:muexist}, we assume the existence and uniqueness of the empirical mean function $\hat\mu$.
-Such condition is not needed for manifolds of nonpositive sectional curvature, or may be replaced by a convexity condition on the distance function when Assumption \ref{ass:Xnearmu} holds. \begin{assumption} The estimated mean function $\hat\mu(t)$ exists and is unique for each $t\in\tdomain$. \end{assumption}
+Given the parallel transport introduced in Section \ref{subsec:bundle}, we are allowed to move {the raw covariance} $\hat\covarop_{i,jk}$ defined in \eqref{eq:raw-cov} from different fibers into the same fiber and employ the classic local linear smoothing on the transported observations.
+For $\hat\covarop_{i,jk}$ to be well defined, similar to Assumption \ref{ass:muexist}, we assume the existence and uniqueness of the empirical mean function $\hat\mu$ in the following Assumption~\ref{ass:muhatexist}.
+Such assumption always holds for manifolds of nonpositive sectional curvature, or may be replaced by a convexity condition on the distance function when Assumption \ref{ass:Xnearmu} holds.
+In particular, Assumption~\ref{ass:muhatexist} is satisfied by the manifolds $\mathrm{Sym}_{AF}^+$ and $\mathrm{Sym}_{LC}^+$ of SPD matrices adopted in the simulation studies in Section~\ref{sec:simulation} and data application in Section \ref{sec:application} without additional conditions, as these manifolds have nonpositive sectional curvature.
+The assumption also holds for the sphere $\mathbb S^2$ used in the simulation studies when Assumption \ref{ass:Xnearmu} is fulfilled.